MichalKaleta/Instant-YT-playlist/README.md

 # YT_Party
 Search for YouTube videos, add them to instant playlist and change it dynamicly without stoping videos in the same window<br />

+-search for videos
+-add and remove videos
+-rearrange playlist videos by dragging tjem with muse -save playlist on local computer

 <img src='./public/screenshot2.png' />
 <br />